molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 | Access Rules             | left blank                                                       |
 | Unrestricted (dangerous) | left unchecked                                                   |

 Copied the password generated by my password manager into the Secret field.
+Note that using a password manager (e.g. 1Password) is not necessary; I used it because it makes it easy to generate a secure password.

+**Important!** A dialog box will appear with three buttons at the bottom: **Download openrc file**, **Download clouds.yaml**, and **Close**.

+**Do not press the "Close" button until you have safely downloaded _both_ the _openrc_ and _clouds.yaml_ files to your local hard drive.**
+{:.pozor}

-**Important!** A dialog box will appear with three buttons at the bottom: **Download openrc file**, **Download clouds.yaml**, and **Close**. **Do not press the "Close" button until you have safely downloaded _both_ the _openrc_ and _clouds.yaml_ files to your local hard drive.** If you fail, you will have to delete the credentials you just created and start again (the consequences of failing to save both files at this stage are minor, but annoying).
+If you fail, you will have to delete the credentials you just created and start again (the consequences of failing to save both files at this stage are minor, but annoying).

-The file _clouds.yaml_ was downloaded by pressing the **Download clouds.yaml** button and placed here on my local laptop:
+The file _clouds.yaml_ was downloaded by pressing the **Download clouds.yaml** button.
+I placed it here on my local laptop:

     ~/.config/openstack/clouds.yaml

-The file _app-cred-POL-CLI-MOLE-2026-credentials-openrc.sh_ was downloaded by pressing the "Download openrc file" and saved on my local hard drive.
+The file _app-cred-POL-CLI-MOLE-2026-credentials-openrc.sh_ was downloaded by pressing the **Download openrc file** button and saved on my local hard drive.
 This is the file can be sourced to provide these environmental variables needed for authentication:

     OS_AUTH_TYPE
     OS_AUTH_URL